-- If you discover it keeps disappearing or getting disabled on its own sevral times from this point on, there may be an IT security policy at your school causing it.
+- If you discover it keeps disappearing or getting disabled on its own several times from this point on, there may be an IT security policy at your school causing it.
 Please ask your IT team about it or contact us for help.

 Plugin is Installed and Accessible

 - Go to your Control Panel.
-Here are instructions for doing this in different version of Windows:
+Here are instructions for doing this in a different version of Windows: